CloudLabsAI-Azure/PowerApps-in-a-day/01_Power_Apps_Canvas_App.md

 3. Change the name to **Main Screen.**

-      **_Tip_** _: It is a good practice to rename screens and controls as you create them, so they are easier to locate as you work with formulas that reference different controls.
-In this lab, you will be prompted to rename screens and some of the controls.
-For the others, you may rename them as you please on your own.
-It is important that you rename screens as prompted in this lab as future steps may rely on specific screen names._

 ### Task 4: Add a header containing the app name and logged in user’s name

 1. With Main Screen selected, click on the **+ Insert** button.